 Deployment Config, to create an OKD style application.

 In the Pipelines section, select Add Pipeline, and then click Show Pipeline Visualization to see the pipeline for the application.
+A default pipeline is selected, but you can choose the pipeline you want from the list of available pipelines for the application.

 Optional: You can use the following advanced options to further customize your application: